Certified Career Counselor (CCC)

 - Research & Program Evaluation

-Minimum of 600 hours of clinical experience in career counseling, pre or post degree, under the supervision of a career counselor
+Minimum of 600 hours of clinical experience in career counseling, pre or post degree, under the supervision of a career counselor or experienced career professional

 Minimum of 60 hours of approved continuing education units in career development research, theory, or practice through NCDA, NCDA State Associations, or NBCC Approved.